 Step 3: Factor in How Extensively You Expect to Use Your Healthcare

 While we can’t predict exactly how our health will look throughout a given year, we can take a look at our average healthcare use and health habits and make a general estimate of how “much” healthcare coverage you need.

 If you’re healthy and rarely go to the doctor, a plan with a lower premium and higher deductible may work for you -- it’ll cover you if you end up needing expensive emergency care, but you won’t pay high monthly premiums.
 Or, if you know you’ll be a frequent flier at your doctor’s office, or need specialized care, it may be best to choose a plan that covers a high percentage of your care, even if you pay a higher monthly premium.

 Now that you have compiled, researched, vetted, and compared -- you’re ready to choose your plan!
 As long as you did your due diligence, you should be in a good place to make the best decision for you.

 Bonus Tip: Beware Healthcare Scams

-As with everything, there’s always unscrupulous grifters looking to make a dishonest buck off an honest person.
-If a healthcare plan seems too good to be true, or is listed on a spammy website, back off.
-It’s best to look for plans from trusted insurers or through your local or federal government healthcare portals.
+As with everything, there are always unscrupulous grifters looking to make a dishonest buck off an honest person.
+If a healthcare plan seems too good to be true or is listed on a spammy website, back off.
+It's best to look for plans from trusted insurers or through your local or federal government healthcare portals.